xBorox1/D-Wave-VRP/README.md

 ## Getting started

 Firstly, you need to be able to use D-Wave Ocean platform.
 In order to do that, follow this documentation https://docs.ocean.dwavesys.com/en/stable/overview/install.html.

-You can use this code without knowledge how to use D-Wave Ocean.
+You also need to install all other required packages.
+In order to do that, you have to run the command "pip3 install -r requirements.txt" in a folder with the file "requirements.txt".

+Then, you can start running the solvers (e.g., you can run scripts from the "examples" directory).

 If you want to change something in communication with D-Wave, check DWaveSolvers.py.
 There you can change solvers' configuration and change 'solve_qubo' function.
 As long as 'solve_qubo' function returns QUBO solution like all D-Wave's solvers, the rest of the code should work properly.